Crotalus horridus (Linnaeus, 1758)

 Key Characters: Small asymmetrical head scales; elliptical pupil; pit between eye and nostril; back with jagged dark bands; rattle or button on tail tip; back scales strongly keeled; anal scale not divided.

 Similar Species: Massasauga.
-See the Key to Illinois Snakes for help with identification.
+See the Key to Snakes of Illinois for help with identification.

 Subspecies: None currently recognized, but see Nomenclatural History below.